 This month, my Pinspiration is from Amanda at Domestically Creative.
 I searched Pinterest for Wood Burning on Cork and lots of ideas came up.
 Amanda’s Custom Cork Trivets caught my attention.
-She created a set of them that look fabulous!
+She created a set of them that are fabulous!

 Last year for my birthday in August, one of the gifts I received was a wood burning kit.
 I thought it would be fun to work with, but just about the time I was ready to learn to use it, it was time for creating holiday posts and I didn’t find the time to get familiar with the tool.
 I was determined that once January rolled around, one of the first projects I wanted to do was to create something with the wood burning tool.

 Supplies Used for Coastal Cork Trivet Made Using a Wood Burning Tool

 - Transfer Paper